buddly27/jound/doc/introduction.rst

 Introduction
 ************

-A brief introduction to Scribe.
+A brief introduction to Jound.